codelirium/einstein-puzzle-solver/README.md

     7)  The owner of the yellow house smokes Dunhill.
     8)  The man living in the center house drinks milk.
     9)  The Norwegian lives in the first house.
-    10) The man who smokes blends lives next to the one who keeps cats.
+    10) The man who smokes Blends lives next to the one who keeps cats.
     11) The man who keeps horses lives next to the man who smokes Dunhill.
     12) The owner who smokes BlueMaster drinks beer.
     13) The German smokes Prince.